Heated Arguments and Cold Feet: Climate Change, Conflict, and Migration

-Some of today’s greatest climate-induced civil wars are unfolding in Darfur and, according to a majority of researchers, Syria.
+Some of today’s greatest climate-induced civil wars are unfolding in Darfur and Syria, according to a majority of researchers.
 In Darfur, a decrease in fertile land availability has led to conflict revolving around the question of equality amongst Africans and Arabs.
 In Syria, a long-lasting drought was the catalyst for a peaceful revolt turned violent.
-These wars, in combination with potential future conflicts between Middle Eastern countries over water, will likely spurr further international tensions involving migration and resource availability.
+These wars, in combination with potential future conflicts between Middle Eastern countries over water, will likely spur further international tensions involving migration and resource availability.

 The Syrian Civil War and Climate Change

 The Syrian Civil War was inspired by the successful Arab Spring uprising in neighboring countries in 2011.
 The Arab Spring resulted in the overthrow of the oppressive Tunisian and Egyptian presidents, giving the people in Syria hope for a more democratic future.
 What began in 2011 as a peaceful protest against unemployment, government corruption, and a lack of political freedom quickly turned into a full-scale war of unjust and brutal death and destruction.
 Responsibility for the shift in the nature of the civil conflict rests on the shoulders of Syria’s authoritarian leader, President Bashar al-Assad.
 However, considering the ecological circumstances of the protest, scientists today are asking: could it be that 367,965 people died because a drought pushed them to rebel against authoritarian forces?